 by Luke Wayne

 Jehovah's Witness teach that death is the complete cessation of conscious existence.
-There is no soul or spirit of a man continues to exist when the body dies.
+There is no soul or spirit of a man that continues to exist when the body dies.
 When we breathe our last, we are completely wiped out of existence.
 Perhaps their most compelling argument in defense of this doctrine is to turn to a variety of verses in the Psalms which, on the surface, seem to imply that man is, at best, wholly unconscious after death.
 The reality is, however, that these verses are not denying the existence of the human soul.
 In each instance, the context shows that they do not contradict the rest of Scripture which clearly affirms the reality of the conscious, spiritual component of man's existence that endures beyond death.
 Many of them do, however, emphasize the importance of bodily life and thus shed light on the centrality of the biblical doctrine of our future physical resurrection.

 His Thoughts Perish?